![]() |

 [Leah = weary] of

-[Nasa = bearing] their sin, because the Israelites continued in disobedience and did not truly love Yehawah's laws.
-Yehawah's Merciful Lovingkindness was intended to turn the Israelites away from their sins by directing them toward Faithful Obedience; but, Israel's hands were full of bloody animal sacrifices, that could not save them from their sins.
-The animal sacrifices only symbolically represented Yehawah's willingness to show mercy and forgive sin.
-Yehawah offers forgiveness to anyone that turns from evil and learns to do good.
+[Nasa = bearing] their sin, because the Israelites continued in disobedience and did not truly love Yehwah's laws.
+Yehwah's Merciful Lovingkindness was intended to turn the Israelites away from their sins by directing them toward Faithful Obedience; but, Israel's hands were full of bloody animal sacrifices, that could not save them from their sins.
+The animal sacrifices only symbolically represented Yehwah's willingness to show mercy and forgive sin.
+Yehwah offers forgiveness to anyone that turns from evil and learns to do good.

 see also: COVENANT of LIFE or DEATH